High-net-worth households have no shortage of financial tools in their estate planning arsenal.

 From sophisticated trusts to shelter their assets, to charitable giving strategies that can minimize taxes, to life insurance products that can help preserve their legacy for future generations, affluent Americans are uniquely positioned to protect their personal wealth.
 But not all do.

-“People don’t like to think about estate planning, or their own mortality, so they avoid it, even though they know they need it,” said Lou Stanasolovich, a financial advisor and chief executive of Legend Financial Advisors in Pittsburgh, Pennsylvania, in an interview.
+“People don’t like to think about estate planning, or their own mortality, so they avoid it, even though they know they need it,” said Lou Stanasolovich, a financial professional and chief executive of Legend Financial Advisors in Pittsburgh, Pennsylvania, in an interview.
 “That’s true at every income level.”

 Indeed, from a financial planning standpoint, wealthy investors have the same fears as everyone else, including outliving their assets, market downturns that chip away at their wealth, and the prospect of becoming a burden to their children.
 And, like their less well-heeled peers, many have also earmarked too little for their future medical care.
+Or they may worry about what the political climate might mean for their finances.
+(Related: 3 ways to financially prepare when an election looms)

 While every household is unique, and different tools are appropriate for different goals, a few key estate planning strategies can help protect your family and maximize the amount of money you may be able to leave behind.